Number Of Trades, Volume or Range Bar Charts Do Not Match Setting or Are Not Accurate or Are Inconsistent

 - Effect of Missing Number of Trades or Volume Data

 - Variation Between Number Of Trades Bar Charts

 - Repeating Bars with Number Of Trades or Volume Bars

 - Recommended Services

 - How Price Display Format Affects Range Bar Charts

 - Why the Open Value of a Bar Can Be Within the Range of the Prior Bar for Range Charts

 - Range Bars Do Not Have Specified Range

 Sierra Chart supports data from multiple Data and Trading services.
 The historical Intraday data and data quality from these services differs among them.
-The data from a service affects the accuracy of Number Of Trades, Volume or Range per Bar charts.
+The data from a service affects the accuracy of Number of Trades, Volume, or Range bar charts.

-This help topic is about the accuracy and consistency of Number Of Trades, Volume, and Range bars in a chart and when comparing them two other charts within the same instance of Sierra Chart, other instances of Sierra Chart, or different services.
+This help topic is about the accuracy and consistency of Number of Trades, Volume, Range, Reversal, Renko, Delta Volume, Price Change, Point and Figure Bars in a chart and when comparing them to other charts within the same instance of Sierra Chart, other instances of Sierra Chart, or different services.